-The AOI Chair professor in Biosensing will be a dynamic individual who will provide vision, leadership and guidance for a new program in the multidisciplinary field of biomedical sensing, research, and translational medicine.
-The faculty member will develop a national and international world class program in noninvasive sensor technology related to the biomedical field.
-The medical modalities can include laser sensors, photonics, applied electromagnetics, millimeter wave, and terahertz imaging, or closely related technology.
-The faculty member will work closely with multiple departments to assemble interdisciplinary teams to develop and investigate new sensor technologies and applications of biosensors.
-The College of Engineering is especially interested in qualified candidates who can contribute, through their research teaching, and/or service, to the diversity and excellence of the academic community.
+Responsibilities: The AOI Chair will be a visionary individual who will provide leadership and guidance for new programs in the interdisciplinary fields of biomedical sensing and translational research.
+The AOI Chair will develop a world-class program in noninvasive sensor technology related to biomedicine; modalities can include micro- and nanotechnologies, optoelectronics, photonics, nanophotonics, imaging, or other closely-related areas.
+The AOI Chair is expected to work closely with multiple departments to assemble interdisciplinary teams to investigate new sensor technologies and applications.
+The AOI Chair will strengthen the scientific leadership and visibility of interdisciplinary research at MU.

 The University of Missouri was founded in 1839 in Columbia, Mo., as the first public university west of the Mississippi River and the first state university in Thomas Jefferson's Louisiana Purchase territory.
 Today, MU is a $2.1 billion enterprise and an important investment for the state and nation.
-MU provides all the benefits of two universities in one: It's a major land-grant institution with ...a statewide mission of service to citizens and Missouri's largest public research university.
+MU provides all the benefits of two universities in one: It's a major land-grant institution with a statewide mission of service to citizens and Missouri's largest public research university.
 Considered one of the nation's top-tier institutions, Mizzou is the flagship campus of the four-campus University of Missouri System.
 It is one of only 34 public universities, and the only public institution in Missouri, to be selected for membership in the Association of American Universities.
 The state’s most comprehensive university, MU offers more than 300 degree programs through 19 colleges and schools and is one of only five universities nationwide with law, medicine, veterinary medicine and a nuclear research reactor on one campus.
 Mizzou What is Mizzou?
-Learn about the history and traditions behind the name Mizzou has a diverse enrollment with 35,000 students from every county in Missouri, every state in the nation and 120 countries.
+Learn about the history and traditions behind the name Mizzou has a diverse enrollment with 35,000 students from every county in Missour...i, every state in the nation and 120 countries.
 The favorite classroom for the best and brightest, Mizzou attracts more valedictorians, Curators Scholars and Bright Flight Scholars than any other college or university in Missouri.
 Twenty-six percent of MU freshmen come from the top 10 percent of their high school classes.
 MU’s nationally prominent faculty bring discoveries into the classroom, publish more than 1,600 books and scholarly articles each year and spend about $235 million annually on scientific research; they account for 70 percent of the research dollars flowing to Missouri public universities.
 Ninety-two percent of full-time, ranked faculty hold doctorates or the highest degree in their field.